 <title>{safeTitle}</title>

-Step 5: Block duplicates at build time
+Step 5: Block duplicate and over-length titles at build time

 // scripts/check-titles.mjs